The 3 credit bureaus: Equifax, Experian and TransUnion

 None of the credit bureaus should be considered the “most important.”
 Reviewing reports from all three bureaus can help you better understand what information might be used to calculate your credit scores.
 But remember, lenders have their own criteria to decide on things like loan and credit applications.

 All three credit bureaus generally provide accurate credit reports.
 And no credit bureau is better than another.
-But credit reporting errors happen, so it never hurts to check your credit reports for mistakes.
+But credit reporting errors can happen, so it can be a good idea to check your credit reports regularly for mistakes.

-To contact all three major credit bureaus, you can visit their websites linked below or call the customer service numbers.
+To contact the three major credit bureaus, visit their websites or call their customer service numbers.

 Related Content